A non-backtracking method for long matrix and tensor completion: Introduction

+Although there is a strong connection between the detection problem for matrix completion and community detection in the stochastic block model \cite{angelini.caltagirone.ea_2015_spectral,stephan2020non,bordenave2018nonbacktracking,bordenave2020detection}, the statistical-to-computational gap in the hypergraph stochastic block model behaves very differently from tensor completion \cite{Pal_2021,stephan2022sparse,gu2023weak}.
+In hypergraph community detection, efficient spectral methods can achieve weak recovery with the sample complexity down to the information-theoretical threshold up to a constant factor in all cases.
+However, in tensor completion, there is a conjectured diverging gap between the information-theoretical sample complexity and sample complexity for efficient algorithms \cite{barak.moitra_2016_noisy}.

-The non-backtracking operator we define is tailored for the situation where the underlying sparse bipartite graph has a diverging aspect ratio.
-It is similar in spirit to the non-backtracking operator for hypergraphs \cite{stephan2022sparse}, and the nomadic walk operator in \cite{mohanty2020sdp,guruswami2022l_p}.
-The main difference compared to \cite{guruswami2022l_p} is that we work with a non-centered random matrix model, and we only count one-sided non-backtracking walks.
-In addition, a detailed eigenvector analysis is provided while \cite{guruswami2022l_p} is about extreme eigenvalues.
-Another relevant work is the estimation of a spiked tensor model under heavy-tail noise \cite{ding.hopkins.ea_2020_estimating}, where the authors connect self-avoiding walks (a variant of the non-backtracking walk) with low-degree polynomial methods.
+The non-backtracking wedge operator we defined in Section~\ref{sec:setting} is tailored for the situation where the underlying sparse bipartite graph has a diverging aspect ratio.
+It is similar in spirit to the non-backtracking operator for hypergraphs \cite{angelini.caltagirone.ea_2015_spectral,liu2022statistical,stephan2022sparse}, and the nomadic walk operator in \cite{mohanty2020sdp,guruswami2022l_p} for (signed) random bipartite biregular graphs.
+The main difference compared to \cite{guruswami2022l_p,mohanty2020sdp} is that we work with a non-centered random matrix model without degree homogeneity, and we only count one-sided non-backtracking walks.
+In addition, a detailed eigenvector analysis is provided while \cite{guruswami2022l_p,mohanty2020sdp} are only about extreme eigenvalues.
+In terms of tensor estimation with path-counting arguments, another relevant work is the estimation of a spiked tensor model under heavy-tail noise \cite{ding.hopkins.ea_2020_estimating}, where the authors use $n\times n$ symmetric matrices to count the number of self-avoiding walks of length $c\log n$.
+However, those matrices are usually more expensive to compute and require a new parameter (the length of the paths considered) that needs tuning in practice.